treehopper-electronics/treehopper-sdk/Documentation/C-Sharp/getting-started.md

  - <b>When possible, Treehopper.ConnectionService will query the OS --- not the device directly --- about its name and serial number</b>.
 This allows an application to scan all the boards attached to a computer; even if the boards are in use by other applications.
 Unfortunately, this is not currently supported in Linux.

  # Xamarin.Forms Support
- %Treehopper's user-facing platform-specific calls reside in Treehopper.ConnectionService --- these live in different platform-specific assemblies.
-To make Xamarin.Forms and other code-sharing projects effortless, all ConnectionService classes live in the same %Treehopper namespace, so they overlay seamlessly.
+ %Treehopper has good support for Xamarin.Forms and any other cross-platform system that uses shared projects.
+While the ConnectionService class is platform-specific, each platform's implementation lives in the same %Treehopper namespace, so they overlay seamlessly in code-sharing projects.